 Handling and storage of stick electrodes

-The wire of the stick welding rod can rust from exposure to moisture.
-Rust will act as resistance to the current resulting in a defective arc.
+The wire of a stick welding rod can rust from exposure to moisture.
+Rust will interfere with the current flow and add impurities to the weld metal.

 The flux material of rods is brittle.
 With poor handling, it can crack or even chip off.
-Damaged flux will cause low shielding gas coverage problems and make the rod stick to the base metal.
+Damaged flux will cause poor shielding gas coverage and make the rod stick to the base metal.

-The flux material of stick rods is hygroscopic.
+The flux material is hygroscopic.
 This meant that the flux absorbs and holds moisture from the environment.
 Moisture will cause defects, for example, porosity or even cold cracking on hardened steels.

 For these reasons, you must store and handle each type of rod with care to avoid making faulty welds.
 And separate from each other to prevent moisture transfer between them.

-If you don’t need basic rods with low hydrogen characteristics, then moisture protection is not that strict.
+If you don’t need their low hydrogen characteristics, then moisture protection is not that strict.

 Rutile rods are somewhat sensitive to moisture.
-You must keep them in air-tight packages and store them in a dry environment at room temperature.
+You can put them in airtight packages and store them in a dry environment at room temperature.

 If they absorbed a high amount of moisture, you could use a welding oven to recondition them.

-Cellulosic rods contain a high amount of moisture in their flux, around 6%, and they need it to work well.
+Cellulosic rods contain a high amount of moisture in their flux, around 6%.
+They need it to work well.